 The Graduate School offers awards for travel for doctoral research and for travel to professional meetings and conferences.
+Please note, students' support letters must be written by her/his advisor.

 Prior to travel students must obtain a Texas Hotel Occupancy Tax Exemption Certificate for hotel stays within Texas.
 The certificate may be accessed here.
 The certificate must be presented by the student to the appropriate hotel personnel.
 Baylor University does not reimburse for hotel taxes incurred within the state of Texas.